VallejosGroup/VallejosGroup.github.io/README.md

 Next, navigate to [_config.yml](_config.yml) and scroll to the Jekyll Scholar section of the file.
 You should add your last name to the `last_name` array and first names in the `first_name` array in the format they (will) appear in publications.
 If your name appears in multiple formats, add all of these formats.
-If you yse any initials, such as "Catalina A.", then these should be included in the first_name array.
+If you use any initials, such as then these should be included in the first_name array (E.g "Catalina A.").
 When a publication you have authored is added to the site, your name will now be underlined in the listing.

 **5. Committing and pushing changes**